lsst-sims/sims_featureScheduler_runs3.5/early_draft/README.md

 * updated LMC/SMC filter balance.
 Trying to turn down u and g a little so dark time not oversubscribed
 * updating MW bulgy footprint a bit like v3.3 no_high_blob
 * include roman overlap obserations
+* turning default exposure time down to 29.2s for all filters but u

 --looks like the flag to turn off uniform could use some more work, but if we want uniform releases it's fine.